Programme

 Session Chair

-Prof. Nancy Y. IP, President, The Hong Kong University of Science and Technology (Hong Kong, China) Speakers
+Prof. Nancy Y. IP, SBS, BBS, MH, JP, President, The Hong Kong University of Science and Technology (Hong Kong, China) Speakers

-Prof. Nancy Y. IP, President, The Hong Kong University of Science and Technology (Hong Kong, China) Speakers
+Prof. Nancy Y. IP, SBS, BBS, MH, JP, President, The Hong Kong University of Science and Technology (Hong Kong, China) Speakers

 - Prof. Jiang-feng DU, President, Zhejiang University (China)

-- Dr. Pradeep K. KHOSLA, Chancellor, the University of California, San Diego (U.S.)
+- Prof. Pradeep K. KHOSLA, Chancellor, the University of California, San Diego (U.S.)

-- Prof. Nancy ROTHWELL, Former President & Vice–Chancellor, The University of Manchester (UK)
+- Prof. Dame Nancy ROTHWELL, Former President & Vice-Chancellor, The University of Manchester (U.K.)

-- Prof. Ahmed Ali ALRAEESI, Vice Chancellor, United Arab Emirates University (United Arab Emirates)
+- Prof. Ahmed Ali ALRAEESI, Vice-Chancellor, United Arab Emirates University (UAE)

 - Prof. Yujin YAGUCHI, Vice President & Director of Center for Global Education, The University of Tokyo (Japan)